ppryanichek/100-days-of-code/log.md

 * -> Learned about lambda expressions and default methods.
 > It's still a tough one for me though.
 I think I'll skip the Stream topic for now.
 I will come back to it from time to time.

+### Day 37: November 20, Wednesday

+**Today`s Progress**:
+🤓Today I found out about the Optional class and how to work with it.

+🙆‍♂️Also learned about the default methods and method references.

+🧹I think I should take some time to clean up github ,‘)

 **Link(s) to work**

 1.[Implement a method that calculates the factorial of a given natural number.](https://stepik.org/lesson/12762/step/8?auth=login&unit=3110)